einbahnstrasse/MHL-studio-methods/index.md

 _Your participation is based on attendance and your engagement in class, and will form a substantial portion of your grade._

+* German law requires that you **attend a minimum of 80% of all class sessions** in order to pass this class.
+* This means **you can miss up to 3 class sessions**.
+* However, missing a class should be avoided when possible.
+In a skills-building music technology course such as this one, we must ensure that you are up-to-date on our materials each week — partly because the next week will often build on the materials covered last week.
+* Missing _more than_ 3 class sessions will result in a grade reduction or possibly a failure of the course, depending on whether a student satisfies additional makeup work assigned by the instructor.
+In this scenario, the student completes all Max patching, assignments, projects, and any additional material assigned by the instructor to help ensure understanding or evaluation of progress.
+Additional materials may, in some cases, require the student to attend periodic check-in meetings with the instructor to ensure the student understands material missed in class.
+Failure to meet with the instructor to evaluate progress in such a circumstance will result in a grade reduction if progress is otherwise not demonstrated in the student's submitted work.

 #### 3.5.1 Prompt Arrival

 1. Students are expected to arrive promptly to all class sessions and remain engaged throughout.